 |Grand Anse Beach||Grand Anse, 2.1 mi.
 South-Southwest of Central Saint George's|

 |Dragon Bay||Molinere, 2.5 mi.
 North-Northwest of Central Saint George's|

-If you're hoping to go snorkeling during a boating adventure, you might want to contact Island Windjammers.
+If you want to combine some snorkeling with a boating adventure, you can check with Island Windjammers.
 Choose between six, nine, and 12 nights at sea, sailing through the Leeward Islands, the Windward Islands, the French West Indies, and the US and British Virgin Islands.
 Included in your trip is your accommodations aboard, all of your meals, drinks, locally brewed beer and wine, and the use of snorkel gear.

-Another option to investigate is First Impressions.
+Another option worth investigating is First Impressions.
 For any kind of water adventure, First Impressions has the equipment and expertise you need.
 This group offers tours around the waters of Grenada, such as whale and dolphin sighting, snorkel and diving tours, and basic party boats, First Impressions overall offers a day of fun in the sun.
 They're located in the heart of Saint George's.